LarsNorlander/dev-diary/general.md

 ## October 3, 2018

 First day of work and I'm kinda tired.
 I guess there was quite a few to take in.
 I'll start studying again as soon as I know what to focus on for work.
 I'll be working with AI so this should be interesting.

+## October 8, 2018

+In the latest string of things keeping me from doing extra coding stuff, it's looking for an apartment!
+I'm actually going to a viewing tomorrow and I hope I could get the apartment since it looks really interesting.
+And with that, I could get a proper desk and all.
+(Currently I'm lodging and I really don't have much of a place to do stuff.)